-Making anything with yeast doughs requires a bit more commitment than regular baking.
+Making anything with yeast doughs, like these doughnuts, requires a bit more commitment than regular baking.
 It’s not necessarily more difficult, but the dough generally requires 2 rising periods, each usually 1 hour long.
 So you’re easily looking at an entire day’s activity.
+(If you’re looking for a simpler recipe, try these doughnut muffins.)

 But the final product is always worth it.